 Cyclists are catered for by very long sleeves and a contoured tail section.
 The Quito has a single-handed drawstring waistband and velcro cuffs which are wide enough to roll-up completely when you're too warm.
 And there's some subtle reflective piping for the safety-conscious.

 The cost of the Quito is £205, which will probably make some of our readers gulp.
-And actually it made me gulp until I wore it for a while and realised how adaptable it is.
+And actually, it made me gulp until I wore it for a while and realized how adaptable it is.
 I own more jackets than is morally acceptable, and I tend to choose what to wear based on the conditions; either the waterproof one, the windproof one, the hiking one or the cycling one.
 The Quito is all of these, so as an investment piece, it could be quite a bargain.
-Especially since I’ve just read the Paramo guarantee:
+Especially since I've just read the Paramo guarantee.